 ~~Valter Longo, Cell Biologist and Director of the USC Longevity Institute

-The Benefits of Intermittent Fasting on Multiple Sclerosis, Cancer, Type-2 Diabetes,
+The Benefits of Intermittent Fasting on Chronic Disease

-New research concludes that a diet mimicking the effects of fasting should be further examined as a treatment for auto-immune diseases like multiple sclerosis, cancer, heart disease, memory, longevity, weight-loss and type-2 diabetes.
+New research concludes that a diet mimicking the effects of fasting should be further examined as a treatment for auto-immune diseases.

 I was introduced to intermittent fasting during lectures from some of the leading doctors in plant-based nutrition on the 2017 Holistic Holiday at Sea.